Make sure that your vaccinations are up-to-date before going abroad.

 Safety in Asia

-All of AE’s partner universities’ locations are very safe.
+All the locations of Asia Exchange’s partner universities are very safe.
 In Asia, in general, violence is rare, especially towards foreigners.
 Mutual respect is important.
 Greatest threats are caused by heavy traffic which can be quite different from what students are used to in their home countries.

 Many Asian countries have left-sided traffic but it doesn’t take long to get used to it.
 The traffic culture is different from what it is in Europe and North America and can seem completely chaotic in the beginning.
 Still, the traffic flows according to its own rules.
 Traffic jams are a part of the everyday life but in larger cities metros and sky trains help ease the traffic.